passport/www.passportjs.org/books/tutorials/password/README.md

 $ cd username-password-tutorial
 ```

-Take a moment browse through the files in the starter app.
-As you work through
+Take a moment to browse through the files in the starter app.
+As you work
-this tutorial, you'll be using [Express](https://expressjs.com/) as a web
+through this tutorial, you'll be using [Express](https://expressjs.com/) as a
-framework, along with [EJS](https://ejs.co/) as a template engine and [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS)
+web framework, along with [EJS](https://ejs.co/) as a template engine and [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS)
 for styling.
 You will use [SQLite](https://www.sqlite.org/) as a database for
 storing data.
 Don't worry if you are not familiar with these technologies --
 the necessary code will be provided at each step.